Forien/foundryvtt-forien-armoury/README.md

 * **Casting Fatigue**, providing soft limit to amount of spells that can be cast in short amount of time.
 * **Automated Disease Progression**, allowing for `incubation` and `duration` of diseases to countdown automatically.
 * **Automated Injury Progression**, allowing for `duration` of injuries to countdown automatically.
+* **Token Creation Randomization**, automating the Characteristics, Skills, Talents and Money randomization whenever an unlinked Token is placed on the Scene.
 * Additionally, this module contains quite a bit of utility or quality of life macros.
 You can find full list [down below](#Macros), but here are few:
   * **Generate Random Scroll** (Macro), improved WoM macro that now creates usable Magic Scroll
   * **Check Careers** (Macro), allows players to quickly check their progress through current Career and how far are they from completing it.